mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 ----------------------

 In the previous section we only solved equations in one variable, and we always used :math:`x`.
-When a Sage session is started, Sage creates one symbolic variable, :math:`x`, and it can be used to solve equations.
+When a session is started, Sage creates one symbolic variable, :math:`x`, and it can be used to solve equations.
 If you want to use  an additional symbolic variable, you have to *declare it*  using the :func:`.var` command.
 The name of a symbolic variable can be a letter, or a combination of letters and numbers::

 	sage: y,z,t = var("y z t")